 In college, I was having trouble figuring out what a balanced diet with enough protein looked like so I started eating seafood and fish again.
 Back then it was also harder to eat out without eating fish as vegetarian dishes were hard to come by in restaurants.
 I actually grew to love seafood and found I was healthier when I included it in my diet.

 This way of eating has stuck for 20 plus years because I simply don’t have a taste for eating meat anymore.
 I have no desire to eat it and as an animal lover the thought of eating it grosses me out.
-I honestly don’t judge anyone who feels differently, but that is just what works for me.
+I honestly don’t judge anyone who feels differently, but the pescatarian lifestyle is what works for me.

 I eat fish because I like it, it gives me an easy source of protein, and it has lots of health benefits.
 It also makes cooking for my family easier because my Hubby loves fish as much as I do.
 I know some people may not understand why I eat fish but not anything else but that is just the balance I have found in my life.